avwsolutions/DOD-AMS-Workshop/workshop.md

 <a id="syslog"></a>
 ### 2.2 Connecting the syslog

 Are you ready for the first real job?
-In this section we will
+In this section we will:

 - Add the configuration for the '*syslog*' input.
 - Add the main configuration for setting the '*elasticsearch*' output.
 - We will create a `/etc/rsyslog.d/logstash.conf` file to forward all syslog messages.
 - We will now test and see our results in Kibana.
-- At last we will create some basic filters to mask our security (facility 4 & 10) messages.
+- Finally we will create some basic filters to mask our security (facility 4 & 10) messages.

 Start with creating the '*input*' file `/etc/logstash/conf.d/000-input.conf` with the content below.